LisaHJung/Part-2-Understanding-the-relevance-of-your-search-with-Elasticsearch-and-Kibana-/README.md

 ```
 Expected response from Elasticsearch:

 By default, the match query uses an "OR" logic.
-If a document contains one of the search terms specified in the specified filed, it will consider that document as a hit.
+If a document contains one of the search terms, Elasticsearch will consider that document as a hit.

-"OR" logic increases recall.
-It results in higher number of hits but the hits are loosely related to the query.
+"OR" logic results in higher number of hits, thereby increasing recall.
+However, the hits are loosely related to the query and lowering precision as a result.

 ![image](https://user-images.githubusercontent.com/60980933/105553748-3d320b00-5cc3-11eb-9aeb-a9970c60f4fc.png)